vishalarun06/Derivatives-Lab/README.md

 Solves for implied volatility of a stock based on a given market price of an option

 4.   **Delta-Hedging Simulation**
-Simulates a delta hedging strategy for a short call option Visualises the P&L of the hedged portfolio against an unhedged position Compares the simulated stock price path against the strike price
+Simulates a delta hedging strategy for holding a short/long position on a call/put option Visualises the P&L of the hedged portfolio against an unhedged position Compares the simulated stock price path against the strike price